DATA-606-2023-FALL-THURSDAY/Sophia_Sarica/docs/proposal.md

 ### Workorder Table Columns:
 - **FACILITYID (object):** A unique identifier representing individual segments between two manholes in the sewer system.
-- **ACTIVITY_CODE:** Denotes the type of activity associated with each SL-RAT assessment.
 - **COMPLETED_DATE (datetime64[ns]):** Indicates the date of completion for the activity.
 - **SLRAT_SCORE (float64):** The pivotal SL-RAT score, a numeric value ranging from 0 to 10, signifying the condition of the sewer line.